EsmailELBoBDev2/custom-linux-iso-builder/README.md

 Say "Thank you" out loud and I will hear it :smile:.
 And if you feel generous, consider a donation: https://en.esmailelbob.xyz/#donation

+* Why python?

+Because I discovered that it's easy for me to write in python, as I need to include a lot of if statements and do some work on download links.

 ## OTHER
 First I want to say thank you for linux mint and ubuntu for including preseed files already. it makes my life simple to just append my config instead of open grub and create `.seed` file (*looks at you debian and zorin os*)...